The next time you go out to eat, pay close attention to the menu – the psychology at play could deliver your next marketing strategy.

 You see, menus are filled with psychological strategies designed to get you to order certain items.
 Many times, it’s the most profitable entrées (but not necessarily the most expensive ones).

-One of the most common strategies – and one you can immediately apply to your marketing – is to use a pricing decoy.
+One of the most common marketing psychology strategies – and one you can immediately apply to your marketing – is to use a pricing decoy.

 The idea is simple: